 Martinsville Cookie Stroll

 The second Saturday in December is cookie time!
 The Martinsville Cookie Stroll takes place each year, featuring hundreds of volunteer cookie bakers, dozens of cookie stops, lots of fun live performances, Holiday Market from the Morgan County Farmers Market and even llamas (yes, llamas!).
 Cookie Passports must be purchased in advance.
-They go on sale Nov.
-24 at Berries & Ivy Country Store.
+They go on sale in person on Nov.
+23 and 30.
 A couple of things to know: cookie passports always sell out, so get yours early; not everyone in your party needs a passport (unless you want to go home with A LOT of cookies); and you only need a passport if you want to collect cookies at each stop - everything else is free (including petting the llamas)!

 Santa in Waverly Park

 Waverly Park will once again host Santa in the Park, featuring a chance to interact with the jolly old elf himself inside the historic bank building, holiday stories and songs along with cookies and hot chocolate inside the church building at the park and fun demonstrations from the past in the demonstration area.
+This year's event will take place on Saturday, December 14.
 A blacksmith will be on hand to show his skill at the forge and other traditional arts will be demonstrated as well.
 Additional activities will be available throughout the park at this free event.
 All ages are welcome.